vcwebio/conteco.schema_registry.sasl/README.md

 # `schema_registry.tocloud` - ContEco

-Confluent Schema Registry to cloud image, with configuration changes.
+Confluent Schema Registry image, with SASL authentication.
 See `conteco.docs.overview` for more information on the ContEco ecosystem.

 ## Configuration Changes